If you're about to design your org's first annual report, first: take a breath.

 A few ways to keep it clear:

-- Focus each page or section on one main story or theme
+- Focus each page or section on one main story

 - Use consistent, easy-to-read headings and subheadings